4833R11Y45/Vehicle-Detection-using-YOLOv8-Faster-R-CNN-and-SSD/Models/README.md

 - `faster_rcnn_vehicle.pth`: Weights of the Faster R-CNN model trained on the first dataset.
 Known for its high accuracy due to the two-stage detection process.
 - `faster_rcnn_vehicle_ultimatum.pth`: Weights of the Faster R-CNN model trained on the second dataset.
 Provides insight into the model's performance on a more challenging and diverse dataset.
+- `faster_rcnn_vehicle_final_updated.pt`: Weights of the Faster R-CNN model trained on the third dataset.
+Adapted for Pakistani traffic situation, also showing capabilities of detecting bikes and Rickshaws.

 ## SSD Models